 Business Bank Account

 As you likely know, business account allows your company to receive and pay money for your business activities.
-Your commercial bank account is also a safe place to keep your enterprise money.
+This tool is also a handy tool for your internet banking.
+Besides, your commercial account is a safe place to keep your enterprise money.

 Types of Accounts

 - checking account;